Home > Trees > Hardwood

 1

-American Hazelnut Flowering Dogwood Bald Cypress
+American Hazelnut Bald Cypress Live Oak

 American Hazelnut (Corylus americana).
 A multi-stem shrub that will grow in full sun to shade on most well-drained soils.
 Nuts are a favorite with birds and squirrels.
 Most well-drained soils.
 Zones: 4-9.
-Flowering Dogwood (Cornus florida).
-A beautiful tree that provides juicy red berries eaten by many birds including quail and turkey.
-Berries persist through the winter when other foods are scarce.
-Prefers wide variety of moist soils, as well as sandy uplands.
-Zones: 6-9.
 Bald Cypress (Taxodium distichum).
 A large needle leaf, aquatic, deciduous tree with enlarged trunk and spreading flat crown.
 It is a preferred roosting site for wild turkeys.
 It is widely planted for wetland restoration.
 Very wet swampy soils of riverbanks and floodplain lakes.
 Zones: 8-10.

-Live Oak Buttonbush Northern Red Oak

 Live Oak (Quercus virginiana).
 A beautiful oak tree that produces lots of small to medium-sized acorns that are favored by deer and turkey.
 Produces acorns as early as age 5.
 Sandy soils in the coastal plains and most moist soils.
 Zones: 7-10.

+Buttonbush Northern Red Oak Shumard Oak

 Buttonbush (Cephalanthus occidentalis).
 A fast growing shrub that is excellent food and cover for waterfowl and other wetland birds.
 It tolerates seasonal flooding.
 Wetlands.
 Zones: 5-10.
 Northern Red Oak (Quercus rubra).
 It is one of the largest Oaks, occasionally 125 feet high and it produces large amounts of acorns.
 High timber value.
 Prefers well-drained moist soils.
 Zones: 3-8.

-Shumard Oak Sawtooth Oak Swamp Chestnut Oak

 Shumard Oak (Quercus Shumardii ).
 Native to southeastern US along streams and creeks.
 Fast growth, valuable hardwood, preffered wildlife species for browse and acorn production Partial to moist soil Zones: 5-9.

+Sawtooth Oak Swamp Chestnut Oak White Oak

 Sawtooth Oak (Quercus acutissima).
 A fast growing, well adapting tree that is quick to produce lots of big acorns that are loved by deer.
 Prefers most moist well-drained soils.
 Needs full sun.
 Zones: 5-9.
 Swamp Chestnut Oak (Quercus michauxi).
 A big tree producing large acorns in the fall.
 High timber value.
 Moist sites including well-drained sandy loam and silty flood plain.
 Zones: 5-9.

-White Oak Chinese Chestnut Pin Oak

 White Oak (Quercus alba).
 Acorns are number one with deer and turkey providing food throughout fall and winter.
 All time favorite with conservationalists and land managers because of high timber value and good acorn production.
 Moist, well-drained soils.
 Zones: 5-9.

+Chinese Chestnut Pin Oak Willow Oak

 Chinese Chestnut (Castanea mollissima).
 A medium-sized tree averaging a height of 40 feet.
 It is known to be an excellent deer attractant due to the large nuts it produces.
 Produces as early as 4 years of age.
 Prefers most moist soils upland and lowlands.
 Zones: 4-9.
 A fast growing tree that produces lots of small acorns that are favored by ducks and small animals.
 Needs full sunlight.
 Good choice for green tree resevoir.
 Partial to moist soils.
 Zones: 5-9.
+A large tree.
+Produces an abundance of small acorns.
+Tolerates wet conditions in a resevoir setting.
+Prefers most moist soils upland and lowlands.
+Zones: 4-9.

 HABITAT: Sandy to clay well drained soil.